upsidedownlabs/Chords-Web/README.md

     - [X] **Zoom Slider**: Adjust zoom to focus on data points or view an overall plot.
     - [X] **Time-Base Slider**: Customize the time duration for displaying data per frame, with options ranging from 1 to 10 seconds.

+- [X] **Serial Wizard** : We are introducing the Serial Plotter and Monitor, a powerful tool that enables you to visualize data graphically, display raw data in text format, and even use both modes simultaneously for a more comprehensive analysis.
+In the past,we had no better option to run both plotter and monitor at the same time and high-speed plotting that hindered real-time data visualization.
+To address these challenges, we've created a user-friendly, smooth-performing Serial Plotter & Monitor with multi-mode support, providing a more responsive and efficient data analysis experience.

 ## Contributors

 Thank you for contributing to our project!
 Your support is invaluable in creating & enhancing Chords-Web and making it even better. 😊